umasse/khcoaching/content/about.md

       <div class="column is-4">
         <figure class="testimonial">
           <blockquote>
             I needed a new direction in life and Karin helped me find it.
-Because Karin in thoughtful, whip-smart, and caring she is able to guide her clients with clarity and a sense of purpose.
+Because Karin is thoughtful, whip-smart, and caring she is able to guide her clients with clarity and a sense of purpose.
           </blockquote>
           <div class="author">
             <h5>Karinna Jones-Ianello</h5>